germeengehad/Predicting-credit-card-fraud/README.md

 - 2) Handling Missing Values: Imputing missing values with the mean of the respective features.
 - 3) Model Fitting and Prediction: Fitting the pipeline to the data and predicting labels using the respective models.

+#The Data Set

+# EDA
+- I researched methods for handling missing values and identified duplicates in the dataset.
+- I generated histograms to visualize the data distribution.
+- I conducted an analysis to detect outliers in the dataset.
+- I checked for multicollinearity among the features.